RosarioDavi/travel-square/README.md

 ## Built With

 React
-Bootstraps
+Redux
+Bootstrap
 Fast API
-Redux
 Python
 JavaScript
-MySQL
+PostgreSQL

 ## Functionality

-Main Page/Home: Page is intended for users to search locations by state and city.
+Main Page/Home (Currently not functional until explore and trending functions are converted to Redux): Page is intended for users to search locations by state and city by redirecting to explore after submission.
 Navigation bar: For users to sign up, login, and logout.
 In addition to navigating to other pages such as the explore, trending, and request page.
 Explore: Venue cards with the ability to check out reviews for the venue and creating a review if logged in.
 Trending: A page that populates all the most recent reviews made for a venue